BestTimesToVisit.com Logo

 food

-No trip to Montreal is complete without indulging in its legendary smoked meat.
-Head to Schwartz's Deli for a classic experience, but for a local twist, try Main Deli Steak House across the street for a slightly different, equally delicious take on this iconic sandwich.
-Ask for it 'medium fat' for the perfect balance of flavor and texture.
+No trip to Montreal is complete without indulging in its iconic smoked meat.
+Head to Schwartz's Deli for a classic experience, but for a local twist, try The Main Deli Steak House next door, often less crowded and equally delicious.
+The key is to get it 'medium fat' and piled high on rye bread.

 Explore the Underground City (RESO)